ISSUIUC/ISS-PCB/CONTRIBUTING.md

 - ### **Setting the Path**

+  - (KiCad may autofill the path if you set it up correctly.)
   - **Symbols:** `${ISS_SYMBOL_DIR}` copy this and replace everything before the `.kicad_sym` file in the path for the library file
   - **Footprints:** `${ISS_FOOTPRINT_DIR}` copy this and replace everything before the `.pretty` folder in the path for the library file
   - **3D Models:** `${ISS_3DMODEL_DIR}` copy this and replace everything before the `.3dshapes` folder in the path for the library file